dimitarbh/Bookstore/tasks.md

             - edits user card info names, card number, expiration date
         - see all cards button
             - opens a modal list of all cards and gives you the option to choose one of them
             - add new card
                 -  opens up a modal for adding a new card
                 - first name label
                 - first name textfield
                 - last name label
                 - last name textfield
                 - card number label
                 - card number textfield
                 - cvc label
                 - cvc textfield
                 - payment options
                     - tells you which payment options are supported
                 - add button
+            - delete button
+                - delete modal
+                    - ask for approval  before deleting
+                      - yes/no buttons
+                          - yes -> deletes the card
+                              - goes back to previous screen
+                          - no -> closes the modal
+                            - close button
         - apply button (reuseable)
             - apply any changes